kaleongchan/twitterfeed/README.md

 project_folder/web
 ```

-the twitter api wrapper is calling the api via SSL, you may need install the root certificate to your server https://curl.haxx.se/ca/cacert.pem
+the twitter api wrapper is calling the api via SSL, you may need install the root certificate to your server.  download https://curl.haxx.se/ca/cacert.pem and edit php.ini

-edit php.ini
 ```
 [curl]
 curl.cainfo = "/path/to/cacert.pem"